iss4cf0ng/EgoDrop/README.md

 - How to implement a communication through DNS tunnel.
 - How to implement remote plugin.
 - How to do beacon like CobaltStrike, Havoc Post Exploitation framework.
+- Smooth file transfer.
+- Virtual terminal based on xterm (Capable to do ssh).

 # Done
 - RSA + AES TCP communication.
 - TLS communication.
+- HTTP communication.